 Metastatic Bone Disease

-Sodium Fluoride F 18 Injection is supplied in a multiple-dose Type I glass vial with (elastomeric) stopper and aluminum crimp seal containing between 370-7,400 MBq/mL (10 to 200 mCi/mL) of no-carrier-added sodium fluoride F18, at the EOS reference time, in aqueous 0.9% sodium chloride solution.
+Sodium Fluoride F 18 Injection, USP is supplied in a multiple-dose Type 1 glass vial with elastomeric stopper and aluminum crimp seal containing between 740 and 22,200 MBq/mL (20-600 mCi/mL) of no-carrier-added Sodium Fluoride F 18, at the EOS reference time, in aqueous 0.9% sodium chloride solution.
 The total volume and total radioactivity per vial are variable.
-Each vial is enclosed in a shielding container of appropriate thickness.
+Each vial is enclosed in a shielded container of appropriate thickness.

 Patient Counseling Information

 Encourage patients to drink at least 500 mL of water prior to drug administration.

 To help protect themselves and others in their environment, patients should take the following precautions for 12 hours after injection: whenever possible, use a toilet and flush several times after each use; wash hands thoroughly after each voiding or fecal elimination.
 If blood, urine or feces soil clothing, wash the clothing separately.